MilanSuresh2468/BirthRates/README.md

-Afternoon Activity - Found the median birthday (the date at which half the births in the year have occurred)
+Afternoon Activity - Found the median birthday (the date at which half the births in the year occur).
+Some of the graphs are missing ¯\_(ツ)_/¯

 Data Set - https://www.kaggle.com/datasets/ayessa/birthday